FX Replay Backtesting Guide: 500+ Forex Trades Tested

 Ignoring Market Context

 My first backtests treated all market conditions the same.
 Big mistake.
-A trend-following strategy that works great in trending markets will get destroyed in ranging markets.
+A trend-following strategy that works great in trending markets gets destroyed in ranging markets.
 Now I test strategies separately for:

 - Trending markets (ADX > 25)